 I'm a sucker when it comes to music competitions.
-I love watching "The Voice," "American Idol", and "America's Got Talent" on a regular basis because I find them so entertaining.
+I love watching The Voice, American Idol, and America's Got Talent on a regular basis because I find them so entertaining.
 Is there anything better than an 18-year-old crying their eyes out because Kelly Clarkson, Simon Cowell, Luke Bryan, Adam Levine, or Blake Shelton are rooting for them as an artist?
 It's wonderful and surely very inspiring.
-By far one of my favorite videos in the world is Carrie Underwood winning season 4 of Fox's American Idol.
-This win made her one of the biggest stars in country music today, and well, for a very good reason.
+By far one of my favorite videos in the world is Carrie Underwood winning season four of Fox's American Idol.
+This win made her one of the biggest stars in country music today -- for a very good reason.

 Let's rewind a little bit and go back to 2005 to the moment that changed Underwood's life.
 The Oklahoma native showed up to her audition with her mother, wearing a very bright pink shirt and curly blond hair.
 There she paced the hallway before going in to sing for judges Randy Jackson and Simon Cowell.
 Unfortunately, Paula Abdul was absent that day for unknown reasons.
-But after walking inside the room Jackson asked Underwood if she was nervous to which she responded yes since Cowell was "scary."
+But after walking inside the room Jackson asked Underwood if she was nervous, to which she responded yes since Cowell was "scary."

-The "American Idol" audition was very funny in itself since you can clearly tell that she was so worried, sharing hilarious things such as that she used to play quarterback for the youth football team in her hometown, and saying that she had a third nipple.
-She also shared that Martina McBride was her favorite singer and that she could successfully cluck like a chicken.
+The American Idol audition was very funny and charming in itself.
+Underwood shared that she used to play quarterback for the youth football team in her hometown, that Martina McBride was her favorite singer and that she could successfully cluck like a chicken.

-Flash forward to a few months later the "American Idol " Winner released her debut album, "Some Hearts," which was a massive hit.
-Ever since then the songwriter went on to win several Grammy Awards, 11 Academy of Country Music Awards, 8 American Music Awards, 16 Billboard Music Awards, and a Golden Globe nomination for Best Original Song.
+Flash forward to a few months later, the American Idol winner released her debut album Some Hearts, which was a massive hit.
+Ever since then the songwriter went on to win several Grammy Awards, 11 Academy of Country Music Awards, 8 American Music Awards, 16 Billboard Music Awards and a Golden Globe nomination for Best Original Song.